What is dementia? In this article, we'll go over what dementia is to have a better understanding of how dementia affects people.

-Contrary to popular belief, dementia is not normally a part of aging.
+Contrary to popular belief, dementia is not normally a part of ageing.
 It is also not a disease.
 Rather, it is a general term affecting thinking, memory, language, and social abilities.
 It ranges from mild, where it slightly affects a person's functioning, to severe, where the person suffering must completely depend on someone to live.

 Here are the most common symptoms of dementia: